blocky/attestation-service-examples/esports_data_from_pandascore/README.md

 As you see, we already have the `match_id` value from the previous step in [`fn-call.json`](./fn-call.json).
-If you want to look up the results for a different match you update the `match_id` value to another id.
+If you want to look up the results for a different match you update the `match_id` value to another ID.
 If you haven't already as part of the [Setup](#setup), go ahead and replace the `api_key` value with your PandaScore API key.